pooriajr/pooriar/_posts/2021-06-15-eliminating-duplicate-logic-with-hotwire.md

 This was a small example, but there's more to gain from using Hotwire.
 For example, Turbo Streams, another part of Hotwire, would let me update the vote counts on everyone's screen in real time as *other people* cast votes.

-And Hotwire is still in beta.
+Hotwire is still in beta.
 I'm excited to see how it opens up a new way to build painless modern front-ends while retaining the simplicity of server-rendered templates.
 Check it out at [hotwire.dev](https://hotwire.dev)